pytorch/tutorials/intermediate_source/rpc_tutorial.rst

         else:
             # other ranks are the observer
             rpc.init_rpc(OBSERVER_NAME.format(rank), rank=rank, world_size=world_size)
-            # observers passively waiting for instructions from agents
+            # observers passively waiting for instructions from the agent
         rpc.shutdown()